Video content is taking over the marketing of small businesses.

 There are similarities between YouTube and Vimeo, but the difference is in the audiences they cater to and the content they deliver.

-Vimeo is popular among film and TV industry professionals and other creative folk.
+Vimeo is popular among film and TV industry professionals and other creative folks.
 It’s often used as a platform for creative portfolios to be presented, and commercials to be launched by brands.

 Vimeo offers premium plans that start at $7 USD for their Plus Plan.
 Though its basic plans are free and include a great set of features, some brands sign up for paid plans to do collaborative work with their teams.
 What stands out from Vimeo’s paid features is that it lets you create videos on the website itself.
 Use custom video templates, pair it with their stock clips, photos, and music, and put it all together on their editor.